-Boris Johnson banned from parliament for ‘unprecedented’ lies, rules committee
+Boris Johnson guilty of ‘attack on democratic institutions’ and faced 90-day ban

 - Saying he relied on “repeated reassurances” that rules had not been broken

-- Insisting on waiting for Sue Gray’s report to be published before he could answer questions in the House, when he had “personal knowledge which he did not reveal”
+- Insisting Sue Gray’s report be published before he answer questions when he had “personal knowledge which he did not reveal”

-- By claiming that rules and guidance had been followed while he was present at gatherings in No 10 when he “purported to correct the record” in May 2022
+- By claiming rules and guidance had been followed when he “purported to correct the record” in May 2022

+MPs will get a free vote on the committee’s report on Monday, Commons leader Penny Mordaunt announced on Thursday.
+Although Mr Johnson has ducked the 90-day suspension, a majority vote in favour would still amount to a significant rebuke.

-In a desparate last-ditch attempt to disparage the committee, Mr Johnson called for its most senior Tory member to resign.
-He accused Sir Bernard Jenkin of “monstrous hypocrisy” after the Guido Fawkes website reported that Sir Bernad had gone to a drinks party in parliament.
+In a desparate last-ditch attempt to disparage the committee, Mr Johnson called for its most senior Tory to resign.
+He accused Sir Bernard Jenkin of “monstrous hypocrisy” after the Guido Fawkes website reported he had gone to a drinks party in parliament.

-But Mr Johnson was accused of “desperate stuff”, with senior Tories saying his career was now “finished”.
-Tobias Ellwood said his support in the party base was “changing before our very eyes” into “disappointment” and “anger”.
+But Mr Johnson was accused of “desperate stuff”, with senior Tories saying his political career was now “finished”.
+Tobias Ellwood said his support in the Tory base was “changing before our very eyes” into “disappointment and anger”.

+Former Tory deputy leader Michael Heseltine said Mr Johnson had been shown to have “told a pack of lies”, while ex-attorney general Dominic Grieve said: “I hope he’s gone for good.
+The country is much better off without him.”

+Max Hastings, Mr Johnson’s former boss at the Telegraph, said he was doing “what the dog does against the lamppost”, adding that he “made fools of us all in his time in Downing Street and he must never be allowed to do so again”.

+Labour urged Rishi Sunak to make sure Mr Johnson “pays back every penny” of the taxpayer-funded legal support.
+Shadow Commons leader Thangam Debbonaire said the report made it “even more inconceivable” that his resignation honours list was approved.

-The Lib Dems called on Rishi Sunak to strip Mr Johnson of the £115,000 annual allowance available to former prime ministers, saying it should be “the final nail in the coffin for Boris Johnson’s political career”.
+The Lib Dems called on Mr Sunak to strip Mr Johnson of the £115,000 annual allowance available to former prime ministers, saying it should be “the final nail in the coffin for Boris Johnson’s political career”.

+No 10 made clear that there are no plans to tear up Mr Johnson’s honours list, or as ask him to pay back taxpayer-funding legal support.
+Mr Sunak’s spokesman also made Mr Johnson would not lose access to the £115,000 annual funding given to ex-prime ministers.

+Downing Street also rejected claims – made by Nadine Dorries – that members of the committee were offered indictments like “gongs” or safe seats.
+Mr Sunak’s spokesman said it was wrong to “traduce” the committee.

-Johnson loyalist Nadine Dorries said the committee’s report was “bizarre” – before threatening Tory MPs who vote to approve it next week with deselection.
+Lashing out of Mr Johnson’s behalf, Ms Dorries said the committee’s report was “bizarre” – before threatening Tory MPs who vote to approve it next week with deselection.

 “Any Conservative MP who would vote for this report is fundamentally not a Conservative and will be held to account by members and the public,” she said.
 “Deselections may follow.
 It’s serious.”